blujay0/se-portfolio/README.md

 # Personal Website
-Welcome to my personal website where I introduce myself and showcase my work!
+Welcome to my personal website where folks can learn about me, reach out to me, and see my work!

 <img src="css/images/website-home.png" width="800" alt="screenshot of the home page">